Raanakhalil/Age-Calculator/README.md

 Beautiful UI: Custom CSS for a fun birthday-themed look with balloons and confetti animations.

 **Demo**
-You can run this app locally using Streamlit or deploy it on platforms like Streamlit You can run this app on hugging face :https://huggingface.co/spaces/Raanakhalil/Age-calculator
+You can run this app locally using Streamlit or deploy it on platforms like Streamlit:https://age-calculator01.streamlit.app/

+You can run this app on hugging face :https://huggingface.co/spaces/Raanakhalil/Age-calculator

 **Works**